Battle of Çıldır: Aftermath

+Ottoman army at Tiflis (Tbilissi) in 1578 (Nusretname miniature).

 Although Persians tried to attack Ottoman supply units after the battle, they were forced to retreat and when a bridge was wrecked during this retreat they lost further troops.
 These defeats left the Caucasus to Ottoman conquest.
 Lala Mustafa Pasha soon conquered Tiflis, the Georgian capital.
 The next step was the conquest of Derbent (present Republic of Dagestan in Russia).
 By this conquest Ottomans were able to reach the Caspian Sea.